About Your Surgery

 Shower with Hibiclens®

-Shower using Hibiclens® just before you leave for the hospital.
+Shower using Hibiclens® just before you leave.
 Use the Hibiclens® the same way you did the night before.
 Do not put on any lotion, cream, powder, deodorant, makeup, or perfume after your shower.

 Take Your Medications as Instructed

 If your doctor or nurse practitioner instructed you to take certain medications the morning of your surgery, take only those medications with a small sip of water.
 Depending on what medications you take and the surgery you’re having, this may be all, some, or none of your usual morning medications.

 Things to Remember

 - Do not put on any lotion, cream, powder, deodorant, makeup, or perfume.

 - Do not wear any metal objects.
 Remove all jewelry, including body piercings.
 The equipment used during your surgery can cause burns if it touches metal.

 - Leave valuables, such as credit cards, jewelry, and your checkbook, at home.